 Should I Install a Drip Pan Alongside My Water Heater?

 Generally, it is recommended that you fix a drip pan with a drain line under your water heater tank, mostly when the heater is located in your home or basement.
 Leaking of water from the heater can result in a lot of water damage, and a pan and drain remove this tendency.

-Having gone through the process of how to drain a water heater without a drain valve, you can now enjoy sediment and dirt-free water heater with or without a drain valve.
+Having gone through the process of how to drain a water heater without a drain valve, you can now enjoy a How To Drain A Water Heater Without Drain Valvesediment and dirt-free water heater with or without a drain valve.